 I Just Got In An Auto Accident in Boston – Now What Do I Do?

-Everyone thinks they know how they will deal with being in a catastrophic situation, but emotions run high at these adrenaline-producing times in our life.
-One of the best things you can do is to prepare a checklist of things to consider after an accident and keep it in your glove compartment.
+Everyone thinks they know how they will deal with being in a catastrophic situation, but emotions run high during these adrenaline-producing times.
+One of the best things you can do is prepare a checklist of things to consider after an accident and keep it in your glove compartment.
 This way, no matter how hectic things are, you have a prepared document that you can reference to make sure you do not miss any critical steps in the heat of the moment.
 This includes making sure you have your updated registration and insurance cards in your vehicle at all times.
 You should also consider the following:

 - Write down the other driver(s) license plate number, make, model, and color of the vehicle immediately in case the driver attempts to flee or later gives you false information